Hoping to land an interview? Avoid these greetings in your cover letter!

 Don't presume that you know the reader's job title.
 You don't.
 Depending on the size of the company, there may not even be an HR department.
 Plus, the person reading your CV and cover letter may have a different title like "Talent Acquisition Manager" or "Recruiter."
 By assuming what the person's role is, you could get off on the wrong foot.

 If you don't know the specifics about someone or their role, don't try to guess.
 You may think it's a pretty safe way to go, but it could end up ruffling some feathers.
 Instead, keep things neutral and avoid any confusion.

 When you're applying for that all-important dream job, choosing the right greeting for your cover letter is essential.
 It's the first thing the reader will see and will set the tone of your application.
 Now that you understand how not to address a cover letter, you can take to writing with the confidence that you won't make a mistake.
 Avoiding these missteps is sure to give you a real advantage.

-Once you’ve written a glistening cover letter, make sure your CV is up to scratch too.
-Submit it to our free CV review and find out now!
+Once you've written a sparkling cover letter, make sure your CV is up to scratch too.
+Submit it to our free CV review service and find out now!